Tuesday, November 24, 2015

 The CryptO'pinion?

-Sleeping Gods Lie has some interesting ideas but it's not perfect.
+Sleeping Gods Lie has some interesting ideas, but it's not perfect.
 The character integration should have been more inclusive with more depth.
-This aspect is nothing more than a way to pass on information rather than any kind of interaction.
+As is, it's only used to pass on information rather than any interaction.
 Also, the weird pebble-throwing battles are initially amusing but soon wear thin.
-Thankfully, progression comes thick and fast therefore very rewarding because the game gets better once you've found better weaponry.
+Thankfully, progression comes thick and fast, therefore very rewarding, because the game gets better once you've found better weaponry.

-There's no denying that this is an enthralling adventure and I loved exploring the lands wondering what I may find.
+There's no denying that this is an enthralling adventure, and I loved exploring the lands, wondering what I might find.
 If you have lots of time to set aside, this is definitely something to dig your heels into over a weekend.
-A fast-paced adventure that's perfect for explorers who are looking for something different in a weird, new world.
+A fast-paced adventure perfect for explorers looking for something different in a weird, new world.

-I enjoyed this game a lot so don't forget your pebble stock and prepare yourself for lots of mindless squabbles!
+I enjoyed this game, but don't forget your pebbles and prepare for lots of mindless squabbles!

 Download HDD and FLOPPY.